ridercz/ESP-TMEP/README.md

 # ESP-TMEP

-ESP-TMEP is firmware for ESP8266, which can measure temperature using DS18B20 and send it to the [TMEP.CZ](https://www.tmep.cz/) online service or any other service that accepts HTTP GET requests.
+ESP-TMEP is firmware for ESP8266, which can measure environmental values (temperature, humidity and atmospheric pressure) and send it to the [TMEP.CZ](https://www.tmep.cz/) online service or any other service that accepts compatible HTTP GET requests.

 > Build video and basic information about this project (in Czech) is [on my blog](https://www.altair.blog/2022/09/esp-tmep) and the Z-TECH YouTube channel: